Spine Tumors and Spinal Cancer Treatment

 We’re here to help.
 Contact one of our Nurse Navigators at 203-276-CARE.
 Press 6.

-If you have the following symptoms, we highly encourage you to see a doctor.
+If you have the following symptoms, there's not necessarily a reason to worry.
+However, we highly encourage you to see a doctor for:

 Our team at the Bennett Cancer Center uses spine x-rays, CSF (cerebrospinal fluid), blood cell count, myelogram (x-ray with contrast dye), spinal CT scans and spinal magnetic resonance imaging (MRI) scans to help determine the proper diagnosis for you.

-We often use surgery as a treatment for spinal tumors when we see substantial risk of nerve damage.
-Our surgeons use newer techniques and instruments that allow them to reach tumors that were once inaccessible.
+We often use surgery for spinal tumor treatment when we see substantial risk of nerve damage.
+Our neurosurgeons use newer techniques and instruments that allow them to reach tumors that were once inaccessible.
 You can take comfort in knowing we always strive for minimally invasive surgery whenever possible.
 That means less pain, less blood loss, and reduced need for blood transfusions.
 And that all leads to a shorter hospital stay, quicker recovery time, and faster return to normal daily activities.

 Vertebroplasty and Kyphoplasty